 The NFL had never seen a Quarterback like Randall Cunningham!
 He had a tremendous arm and was maybe the fastest QB to ever play in the NFL, at least up until Michael Vick.
 He was a top-level passer throwing for more than 3,400 yards every season between 1988-90.
-Cunningham in his career help set the tone for the NFL going to a more spread attack.
+Cunningham in his career helped set the tone for the NFL going to a more spread attack.

 Esiason took over as the starter for good in 1985, and his first three years saw some good numbers, but Esiason was streaky.
 Then came 1988, and during the regular season, Esiason put up numbers that would end up getting him named NFL MVP.
-However, Esiason’s problem was always that he lacked consistency, and in the end, it ended up being why he never would win a Super Bowl.
+However, Esiason’s problem was always that he lacked consistency; in the end, it ended up being why he never would win a Super Bowl.

 Theismann made a list mainly because of 1982-84 when he led the Redskins to two Super Bowls.
 1983 even though they lost the Super Bowl, may have been his finest year as the Skins set team scoring records that lasted for over a decade.
 Unfortunately, his career was cut short in a Monday Night Football game in 1985 when his leg was broken from Lawrence Taylor’s hit.

-Dan Marino led the Dolphins to the Super Bowl in just his second season in 1984 after he passed for an incredible 5,084 yards and 48 touchdown passes.
-Despite the Dolphins 38 – 16 loss to the San Francisco 49ers, most assumed that this was a minor setback and that Marino would have many more opportunities in the Super Bowl, but that was not the case.
+Dan Marino led the Dolphins to the Super Bowl in just his second season in 1984 after passing for an incredible 5,084 yards and 48 touchdown passes.
+Despite the Dolphins 38 – 16 loss to the San Francisco 49ers, most assumed this was a minor setback and that Marino would have many more opportunities in the Super Bowl, but that was not the case.
 Marino will probably go down as the greatest QB to never win a Super Bowl.